-Did you take the medication the day of the slip and fall?
+Did you take the medication on the day of the slip and fall?

 Same as above.
 Here, they are looking for facts on the medications you were taking during the 24 hour time period before the fall.
 Some drugs have long-lasting effects, and it is through discovery that the defense can learn of your prescriptions as well as non-prescription medications.

-What were the side effects from the medication?
+What were the side effects if the medication?